muditha-silva/data-ingestion-service/README.md

 **_Important_**

 -   Change the 'RawDataBucketName' for a unique s3 bucket name.
 Please note that Bucket name is suffixed with {aws-region}.
-For this example **_raw-data-lake-dev-eu-west-1_**
+For this senario **_raw-data-lake-dev-eu-west-1_**
--   Lambda SQS event source mapping for Batch Size and Batch Window (in minutes)
+-   Lambda SQS event source mapping configurations for Batch Size and Batch Window (in minutes)
     -   `"SQSBatchSize":"100"`
     -   `"SQSBatchWindow":"1"`